Hambrsoom/Experiments-With-Machine-Learning/README.md

 1. Clone the repository.
 2. Open the command line in the directory.
 3. Run the command line jupyter notebook to run.
-4. If you want to run the models on Dataset 1, make sure that the variable dataset=1.
+4. If you want to run the models on Dataset 2, make sure that the variable dataset=2.
-5. You need to run the cell (by pressing shift+Enter) which contains the function analyzeModelAndOutput under Part 3: Function that outputs the results of the models to csv files.
+By default, it will run on dataset 1 since dataset=1.
-6. Go back to the beginning of the notebook and start running the cells one after the other.
+5. Click on Run All which can be found in the Cell tab.
-7. The generated csv files will reside in the directory of the project.
+6. The generated csv files will reside in the directory of the project.